SII-inpac-Chuangqi/darkshine-simulation/README.md

 - C++17
 - Geant4 10.06
 - ROOT 6 ( >=6.20 )
-- HepMC
 - gsl
 - yaml-cpp

-Or, if you are using clusters with CVMFS, you can directly source LCG environment:
+Or, if you are using clusters with CVMFS installed, you can directly source the LCG environment:
 ```shell
 source /cvmfs/sft.cern.ch/lcg/views/LCG_97rc4python3/x86_64-centos7-gcc9-opt/setup.sh
 ```